makersacademy/rps-challenge/README.md

 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors
 ```
+### Bonus level: Multiplayer

+Change the game so that two marketeers can play against each other.

 ### Basic rules of the game: